suprbh/faceRec/README.md

 ## Usage

-> Some usage instructions
+> Run the express node server.
+Similar to [easyAuth](https://github.com/mountain-device/easyauth)
+> Open http connection to the server and sign-up/sign-in
+> Select face as the authentication technique.

 ## Requirements

 - Node 0.10.x
 - Mongo DB
-- OpenCV
+- OpenCV 2.4 or higher

 ## Development